techgnosis/grafana-stack/openldap/README.md

 Upload `users.ldif`

+# Notes
-Note - Team Sync does not create users in Grafana.
+* Team Sync does not create users in Grafana.
 Users still need to login for the first time to get their Grafana user created.
-Once that user is created, their Team membership is synced every X minutes.
+When they login for the first time, they are placed into the correct Team based on the Team Sync settings.
+Once that user is created, their Team membership status is synced every X minutes.